 AWLAHURIO is a non-profit and non-governmental organization situated in Arusha in northeastern Tanzania.
 The mission of AWLAHURIO is to improve access to justice, promote good governance and advocate gender responsive policies for women and children.
 In order to improve access to justice AWLAHURIO provide legal aid and representation, mainly for women and children.
 All services are free of charge and everyone who are engaged in the organization are volunteers.
 By giving discriminated women and children a voice in the legal system they are able to express their desires for justice.
 One of the main purposes of AWLAHURIO is simply to enable the clients to achieve their desires for justice through legal aid and litigation.
 Apart from helping women and children who have been subject to injustice, AWLAHURIO is working to raise awareness of human rights and belief in the legal system, and to promote a just society that respects women and children’s rights

 Since I am passionate about the protection of human rights and fundamental freedoms I decided to travel to Arusha in Tanzania as a volunteer to help AWLAHURIO protect women and children’s rights.
 As a Human Rights and Legal Aid Volunteer my job was mainly to assist the local lawyers by providing legal assistance, especially for women and children in desperate need of help.
 More specifically I conducted legal research in order to help clients raise a legal claim and to litigate their cases.
 Since Tanzania is a common law country the legal research primarily consisted of browsing Tanzanian case law to find precedents that were applicable in our cases and which provided support for our arguments.
 As Martha, who is the founder of AWLAHURIO, like most other people in Tanzania is not fluent in English another key task was to translate and explain to Martha what was being stated in different documents, such as law suits, appeals, court decisions and judgments.
-Moreover, we compiled a collection of summaries on cases of precedential value in tables which we categorized based on different areas of law.
+Moreover, we wrote summaries on cases of precedential value and compiled them in tables which we categorized based on different areas of law.
 We stored the tables on a database to make it easy for Martha, her paralegal Naeema and other volunteers to access them.

 Since the current office is very small AWLAHURIO needs a bigger office to be able to reach out to more people.
 With a larger office AWLAHURIO would be able to accommodate more volunteer workers, which would allow more discriminated women and children to receive access to legal aid.
 Therefore, we worked to find ways to raise money for a bigger office by applying for funding and grants.
 After a short while, we realized that for various reasons it is not as easy to obtain funding as it may seem, and one of the fundraisers initiated by other volunteers one year earlier had not made much progress.
 Also, Tanzanians seem to be striving to steer away from western funding.
 The reason for that is most likely their culture in which they take pride in the fulfilled feeling of independence.
 Their high valuation of independency is most likely a consequence of the country’s history of being a colony.
 Hence, we wanted to find an alternative way to contribute to the improvement of AWLAHURIO’s situation, without having to interfere with their ideal of independence in relation to western countries.

 When I arrived in Arusha the office was in very bad shape.
 There were cracks in the ceiling, on the walls and on the floor, and the paint was porous and worn out in general, just to mention some of the deficiencies.
-Since the existing office was in significant need of improvement and the fundraiser for a larger office was progressing slowly, another volunteer and I thought we should start by making the most out of the situation.
+Since the existing office was in significant need of improvement and the fundraiser for a larger office was progressing slowly, another volunteer and I thought we should start by making the most of the situation.
 I believe in every person’s right to enjoy a decent workplace, and I wanted to make an impact that would last in my absence.
 So, we decided to renovate the current office.
 Our goal with the renovation was to provide AWLAHURIO with not only a pleasant but also a durable office.
 Accordingly, we made sure that we acquired equipment and supplies of good quality so the office interior will be sustainable.
 This was not always as easy as it sounds as we were not familiar with the Tanzanian building material brands, and basically none of the salesmen in the hardware stores spoke a single word of English.
 Although, with an English Swahili dictionary, bilateral leadership and teamwork we did well.
 Since we were dedicated to make the new office durable we spent a considerable amount of time on the renovation in order to get the job done properly.
 We spent a whole weekend and the following week renovating.
 We usually arrived at the office at around 8 AM and we rarely left before 9 PM.
 After investing the money that I had saved to go on a safari the result was excellent.
 First, we used a putty knife for spackling the cracks on the walls and in the ceiling.
 Then we used cement to repair the deficiencies on the floor.
 Next, we repainted the walls, the ceiling, the door and the window frames.
 After that we laid tiles on the floor, partially in order to make it look more professional but also to make it more durable and solid.
 Furthermore, we reupholstered chairs which had been worn down, and since one of the electrical outlets were inoperable we replaced it with a new one.
 As a finishing touch we hung up posters which we had printed on a plastic material and had gotten framed.
 In conclusion, we practically made the place look like a brand new office.
 In addition to all the planning and the hard work, the most gratifying with the renovation was to see the big smiles on Martha and Naeema’s faces once we were done.

 The main purpose of the renovation was to facilitate AWLAHURIO’s work on protecting human rights.
 As a result of the renovation the office became more organized which presumably will increase the effectiveness of the organization.
 Further, the improvement of the work environment will hopefully have a positive impact on the mental wellbeing of the people who are engaged in the organization.
 By providing AWLAHURIO with a more pleasant work place the people who work in the organization will hopefully have a smile on their faces once they arrive at the office.
 They will presumably feel happier, more motivated and confident at work.
 By boosting the positive energy within the organization, the office will most likely become a more efficient work place.
 Thus, more women and children can be provided legal aid.
 We also wanted the office to look more professional so that clients will have greater faith in AWLAHURIO.
 With a more pleasant and appealing office clients will feel more welcome, comfortable and safe when they are visiting AWLAHURIO and asking for help.
 In that way I hope that the renovation will enable the clients to receive better access to legal aid and representation.
 Furthermore, by promoting AWLAHURIO’s image as a serious and professional organization the renovation will hopefully lead to increase counterparties and courts respect for the organization.
 For these reasons I believe that AWLAHURIO’s work on protecting human rights will become more effective as a result of the renovation.
 As a consequence, the renovation will hopefully contribute to the development of human rights protection in Tanzania.